 Real estate and mapping experts in our Land Preservation office are responsible for acquiring and expanding forest preserve lands and trails through land purchases, and for maintaining easements and preserve boundaries.
 Lands we acquire must meet our continuing goals to preserve more open space, protect and restore wildlife habitat, create new trails, and improve public access to new and existing preserves.
 All land purchases are contingent on approval by the Board of Commissioners before joining the extensive network of open spaces that create the Lake County Forest Preserves.

 Time-lapse map of all lands preserved by the Lake County Forest Preserves

-Thanks to the continued support of the community, today we protect nearly 31,000 acres of Lake County's most important natural areas, we maintain over 209 miles of trails, and we restore thousands of acres of habitat each year for Lake County's native plants and animals.
+Thanks to the continued support of the community, today we protect more than 31,100 acres of Lake County's most important natural areas, we maintain over 209 miles of trails, and we restore thousands of acres of habitat each year for Lake County's native plants and animals.